 Title of Research Project: Is Dental Foundation Training succeeding in producing general dental practitioners with aspirations of a future career primarily within NHS dentistry?

-Dr Ausman Malik Email ausman.malik@edgehill.ac.uk Dr Cathy Sherratt Email Cathy.Sherratt@edgehill.ac.uk
+Lead Researcher: Dr Ausman Malik Email ausman.malik@edgehill.ac.uk

+Supervisor: Dr Cathy Sherratt Email Cathy.Sherratt@edgehill.ac.uk

 I would like to invite you to participate in a research study of dentists who have just completed DFT 2020-2021 or 2021-2022 within the Health Education England UK schemes.
 The study will collect and analyse their perceptions, beliefs, and experiences at the end of the training year, which affected their future career outlook in either the NHS or private sector.
 Before you decide whether to take part, it is important that you understand why the research is being done and what it will involve.
 Take time to read the following information carefully and discuss it with others if you wish.
 Inform the research team if you would like more information or if anything is unclear.

 What is the purpose of this study?